MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-213.md

 ### Prerequisites

 See the installation checklist for immersive headsets on [this page](install-the-tools.md).

 * This tutorial requires [Unity 2017.2.1p2](https://beta.unity3d.com/download/1dc514532f08/UnityDownloadAssistant-2017.2.1p2.exe)

 ### Project files

 * [Download the files](https://github.com/Microsoft/MixedReality213/archive/master.zip) required by the project and extract the files to the Desktop.

+>[!NOTE]
+>If you want to look through the source code before downloading, it's [available on GitHub](https://github.com/Microsoft/MixedReality213).

 ## Unity setup